InterfazeAI/omi/omi/firmware/devkit/DEBUGGING.md

 - Adafruit MicroSD Card BFF, hand-wired over SPI (not the board the overlay was written for).
   Chip select runs from the BFF's square CS pad to **D0/A0 (P0.02)**, matching the base overlay.
   That wire is the single most failure-prone thing on the board and its failure mode looks exactly like a dying SD card — read Trap 10 before debugging any write failure.
+A future build can delete the wire entirely: bridging the BFF's **A0** pin-select solder jumper (front of the board, below the card slot, alongside RX and A1) routes chip select to the BFF's A0 edge pad, which already sits on the XIAO's A0/D0 pad in the stack.
+Same P0.02, so no firmware change — but that stack joint stops being merely structural and must be reflowed as a real electrical joint.
 - No speaker fitted; a latching switch in the battery line instead of the momentary button.
   Build with `sd-on-no-button-speaker.conf` so the firmware does not wait on absent hardware.
 - SPI is pinned to 8 MHz in `overlay/xiao_ble_sense_devkitv2-adafruit.overlay`.
 Dropping from